tokenized/docs/protocol-result.md

             <td class="g10">uint64</td>
             <td class="g10"></td>
         </tr>
         <tr>
             <td class="g9">Result</td>
             <td class="g10">Result</td>
             <td class="g10">0</td>
             <td class="g10">2</td>
-            <td class="g10">Length 1-255 bytes.
+            <td class="g10"><abbr title="Length 1-255 bytes.
 0 is not valid.
 The Option with the most votes.
-In the event of a draw for 1st place, all winning options are listed. </td>
+In the event of a draw for 1st place, all winning options are listed. ">Length 1-255 bytes.
+0 is not valid.
+The Option with the most votes.
+In ...
+Hover for more</abbr></td>
             <td class="g10">nvarchar8</td>
             <td class="g10"></td>
         </tr>
         <tr>
             <td class="g9">Timestamp</td>
             <td class="g10">Timestamp</td>